 We must retire from this today if we seek to retire on fire in five or ten or twenty years.
 There's not another way.

 *On a much lighter side note, I do think a hammock in the classroom would be excellent.
-Dan Pink, in his recent book When, says that naps are essential for productivity.
+Dan Pink, in his recent book When: The Scientific Secrets of Perfect Timing, says that naps are essential for productivity.
 Twenty-minute power nap during 5th hour prep?
 Yes please (#goals).
 I'll let you know if I ever try this.